 - No league member or parent shall "coach" or advise any other league member on shooting.
 Coaches certified by the National Sporting Clays Association and the Dept. of Fish and Game will provide all shooting instruction.

 - No league member shall make disparaging remarks about other league members' shooting ability or performance.

 - Each league member will support and encourage all other members of the league.

 Each league member must dedicate themselves to each other and commit to shooting in their time slot each week if at all possible.

 We encourage family members to attend practice and league activities, however non-participants are not allowed on the shooting pad during practice or team competition.
 A "warming hut" is provided for spectators and participants.

-The Fall 2014 Shotgun League will start the week of September 8, 2014.
+The Fall 2014 Shotgun League is full.
+The Spring 2015 Shotgun League will start at the end of February.
 Sign-up (see below) should be completed prior to this date.